HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics: Algorithms and approximations for efficiently computing HBT correlation functions with full resonance contributions

 In this paper, we have adopted this same tactic for truncating and estimating the sum over parent resonances $r$ in Eq.~\eqref{resonance_decay_emission_fcn}, assuming that the rate of convergence of the Fourier-transformed decay pion spectra (as a function of resonances included) can be approximated as linear.
 In Fig.~\ref{FOintegral_resfracs_comparison}, we see that this approximation works quite well: we compare the correlation function with and without extrapolation (respectively, solid and dashed colored curves) with the full result (solid black curves) which includes all resonances (and hence does not require extrapolation).
 The fact that the solid black curves are mostly obscured by the solid colored curves reflects two important facts: first, that the extrapolation over the omitted resonances is necessary to capture the full correlation function using the truncated resonance sum, and second, that once this extrapolation is included, the agreement between the 60\% and 100\% curves is extremely good.
-We observe that this approach works quite well for the transverse radii ($R^2_s$, $R^2_o$, $R^2_{os}$), but tends to overestimate $R^2_l$ by 5-10\%.
-For the time being, we treat this as a systematic uncertainty of our calculation, and we postpone improving the accuracy of our calculations for $R^2_l$ to future studies.
+We observe that this approach works quite well for all three radii ($R^2_s$, $R^2_o$, $R^2_l$): for one-dimensional fits to the correlation functions in Fig.~\ref{FOintegral_resfracs_comparison} (with the inaccessible central point omitted), the the largest variation in the radii extracted the projected 60\% and 100\% curves was a 2.5\% change in $R^2_l$.
+We conclude that resonance extrapolation provides an extremely reliable way of estimating the correlation functions and radii for all resonances relevant in heavy-ion collisions, using only a finite subset thereof.